housecanary/hc-api-python/README.rst

     - *zipcode* (str)

 Kwargs:
-    - *report\_type* - “full” or “summary”.
+    - *report\_type* - "full" or "summary".
 Optional.
 Default is "full"
     - *format\_type* - "json", "pdf", "xlsx" or "all".
 Optional.
 Default is "json"

 **Example:**